Yoshifumi Kitamura, Chair

 University of Ontario Institute of Technology, Canada

-CALL FOR PROPOSALS TO HOST VRST 2018 AND FUTURE
+CALL FOR PROPOSALS TO HOST VRST 2019 AND FUTURE VRSTs

-The Steering Committee welcomes proposals for hosting and organizing future VRST (http://vrst.acm.org).
-It is typically held in October or in November, and care should be taken to avoid date conflicts (with regard to the event and submission deadlines) with international conferences or other events such as SIGGRAPH Asia, UIST, ICAT, EGVE, ISMAR, those attract a similar audience and overlap regarding topics.
+The Steering Committee welcomes proposals for hosting and organizing future VRSTs (http://vrst.acm.org).
+It is typically held in October or in November, and care should be taken to avoid date conflicts (with regard to the event and submission deadlines) with international conferences or other events such as SIGGRAPH Asia, UIST, ISS, ISMAR, ICAT, and EGVE, that attract a similar audience and overlap regarding topics.
 VRST is sponsored by ACM SIGCHI and SIGGRAPH.
 VRST attracts an interdisciplinary audience from HCI and VR, engineering, science, design, psychology, education, medicine, and the arts, and provides a platform for discussion and meeting people.
 We value diversity and aim to learn from other perspectives.
-As a custom, VRST has a one-submission-track for all oral presentations of papers (full and short) and other presentation categories (typically posters and demos).
+VRST customarilyhas a single presentation track for all oral presentations of papers (full and short) and other presentation categories (typically posters and demos).

 - Commitment to publish the proceedings with ACM and to apply for ACM sponsorship (carefully read ACM Organizers Conference Manual )

 - Budget overview (venue hire, etc.) and anticipated financial model.
 For this purpose, look at the ACM Technical Meeting Request Form (TMRF) requirements and include a sketch of the answers to the main questions, and an idea of how your overall budget will map onto the ACM issues.
 Note that a Preliminary Approval Form (PAF) is expected to be submitted by 18 months prior to the conference, and the TMRF needs to be approved at least 12 months prior to the conference.